James C. Shyr: Career

-During 2003 to 2007, Mr. Shyr was also one of the seven key members of GM’s Global Design Leadership Team (GDLT), the highest design decision committee worldwide within General Motors Corporation.
+During 2003 to 2007, Shyr was also one of the seven key members of GM’s Global Design Leadership Team (GDLT), the highest design decision committee worldwide within General Motors Corporation.
 As the longest serving Director of Design in the history of GM China-PATAC Design Center to date (from 2001 to 2007, during the GM’s up-starting years in China), Shyr played a key role in laying down the product and design capability foundations that GM is enjoying today in China, the world’s largest automotive market and one of the most important overseas revenue sources for General Motors worldwide.

-While at PATAC, Mr. Shyr led several unique concept vehicles, notably, the Kunpeng CAV, which became the first concept car designed in China to be shown at the Shanghai Auto Show and the North American International Auto Show in Detroit in 2003.
+At PATAC, Shyr led several unique concept vehicles, notably, the Kunpeng CAV, which became the first concept car designed in China to be shown at the Shanghai Auto Show and the North American International Auto Show in Detroit in 2003.
 The Buick Riviera concept car exhibited at the Shanghai, Detroit, Chicago Auto Shows bears its “legendary” name and was a show car with North American heritage that was designed from scratch in China for the first time in history.
-It was voted as one of the "Ten Most Significant Design in the China's Automotive History."
+It was voted as one of the "Ten Most Significant Design in China's Automotive History."

 From 2008 to 2017, Shyr served as Vice President of Design for the Luxgen brand under the Yulon Group.

 Starting from 2018, Shyr was Chief Design Officer and founding partner of Human Horizons, and was in charge of the design of the HiPhi NEV brand.